Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Introduction

 We adopt a mixed-methods approach to examine messages and their reactions across multiple dimensions, including sentiment, emotional tone, persuasion strategy, and speech act.
 We find that positive emoji reactions dominate, even in response to messages that are emotionally neutral or negative.
 This consistent mismatch holds across rhetorical strategies and emotional categories, suggesting a pragmatic function for some emoji reactions, more closely tied to social approval or support than to shared emotional resonance.
 Finally, we show that certain rhetorical strategies are strong predictors of emoji engagement, and that emotionally neutral or negative messages tend to attract more emoji reactions overall.
-Our contributions are manifold: \begin{itemize} \item We provide the first large-scale analysis of emoji reactions alignment on Telegram to identify which reactions distort or enhance emotional alignment. \item We show a consistent misalignment between sentiment of the message and emoji reactions. \item We show that emoji reactions do not always reflect emotional resonance with the message, but also act as signals of social support. \item We identify specific message features, such as emotional framing or persuasive tactics, that predict user engagement. \end{itemize}
+Our contributions are manifold: \begin{itemize} \item We provide the first large-scale analysis of emoji reactions on Telegram to determine whether they distort or amplify emotional alignment. \item We conduct this analysis on a large dataset of 650k crypto-related Telegram channels, a domain known for strong community identity and high engagement, where reactions are especially frequent and publicly visible. \item We show a consistent misalignment between message sentiment and emoji reactions, indicating that, unlike in-text emojis, reactions do not reliably act as emotional mirroring. \item We identify specific message features, such as emotional framing or persuasive tactics, that predict user engagement in terms of emoji reactions. \end{itemize}

-Together, our findings challenge the assumption that emoji reactions straightforwardly reflect emotional response, particularly in socially dynamic platforms like Telegram.
-Instead, they reveal a richer set of communicative functions, where emoji reactions often act as signals of social approval, encouragement, or group affiliation.
+Our findings suggest that emoji reactions are not reliable proxies for sentiment content, as they weakly mirror or resonate with the emotion evoked by the message.
+Together, these results challenge the assumption that emoji reactions reliably reflect emotional response, as commonly observed for in-text emojis.
+These patterns should also be interpreted in light of Telegram's specific communicative context, where community norms may shape reaction behavior.
+More broadly, these findings have important implications, particularly for misinformation and political communication research, where reaction-based signals are often interpreted as indicators of emotional resonance or public sentiment.